emsifa/evo/docs/mocking-api.md

 That's it!

-Now to try this, open your Swagger UI page.
+To try this, open your Swagger UI page.
 Expand `POST /api/examples/post-something` endpoint, click `Try it out`, then click execute.

 You should see it responded with random data.